sfindeisen/jmerkle-demo/README.md

 # jmerkle-demo
-Merkle tree demo implemented in Java
+A simple in-memory Merkle tree demo

+## How to run

+## Implementation notes